amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-01/further-explain.md

 So, the value of `i` corresponds to the row index of the 2D array.
 In your example, the value of `i` goes from 0 to 2, which represents the rows of the `array2D`.

+> What is the index of the subarray here, `for (let j = 0; j < array2D[i].length; j++)`

+In the code you provided:

+The index `j` corresponds to the index of the subarray within the main array `array2D`.
+In this context, `j` represents the column of the 2D array.

+Here's what happens:

+- When `i` is 0, the inner loop iterates through the subarray at index 0: `[1, 2, 3]`.
+In this subarray, `j` goes from 0 to 2, representing the indices of the elements `[1, 2, 3]`.
+- When `i` is 1, the inner loop iterates through the subarray at index 1: `[4, 5, 6]`.
+In this subarray, `j` again goes from 0 to 2, representing the indices of the elements `[4, 5, 6]`.
+- When `i` is 2, the inner loop iterates through the subarray at index 2: `[7, 8, 9]`.
+In this subarray, `j` once more goes from 0 to 2, representing the indices of the elements `[7, 8, 9]`.

+So, the value of `j` corresponds to the column index of the 2D array.
+In your example, the value of `j` goes from 0 to 2, which represents the column indices within each subarray.